Adult Safeguarding Policy

 Should anyone have concerns regarding an adult’s capacity, support and guidance will be sought from:

-Birmingham Safeguarding Adults (England)
+Birmingham Safeguarding Adults Board

 Social Media: